"""Bridge between MPI ranks and the Ray-based analytics system.

 Make a chunk of data available to the analytics.

-``array_name`` to the chunk, stores it in Ray's object store, and
+This method stores the ``chunk`` in Ray's object store, and

 sends a reference to the node actor.
 The method blocks until the